 - Chaplains must become familiar with and accept the policies and procedures of the Chaplain’s Program and the St. Marys Police Department.

-- Chaplains must possess a valid Georgia driver’s license.
+- Chaplains must possess a valid Georgia driver’s license and be a resident of St. Marys or able to respond within 20 minutes.

 - Chaplain applicants are subject to a background investigation prior to appointment.

-If you are a local member of the clergy and are interested in serving as a Police Chaplain, please contact Chaplain Dent at Ian.Dent@stmarysga.gov.
+If you are a local member of the clergy and are interested in serving as a Police Chaplain, please email Chaplain Dent and he will contact you.